zelhajou/42cursus-cpp-modules/module 02/README.md

         - **Copy Assignment Operator**: Assigns the state of one object to another existing object.
         - **Destructor**: Cleans up resources when an object is destroyed.

-## Exercise 00: My First Class in Orthodox Canonical Form

-The objective of this exercise is to create a class in the Orthodox Canonical Form that represents a fixed-point number.
-You will implement a class with specific private and public members, including constructors, a destructor, and member functions, following the orthodox canonical form.

-## Exercise 01: Ad-hoc Polymorphism

-The objective of this exercise is to implement a templated function that returns the minimum value between two arguments.
-You will create a function that works with different data types and demonstrates ad-hoc polymorphism in C++.

-## Exercise 02: Operator Overloading

-The objective of this exercise is to implement a class that represents a fixed-point number and overloads the `+`, `-`, `*`, `/`, and `<<` operators.
-You will define the behavior of these operators for your custom class, allowing you to perform arithmetic operations and output the fixed-point number using the stream insertion operator.

 ## Understanding Fixed-Point Numbers

 In this module, you will work with fixed-point numbers, A fixed-point number is a way of representing fractional numbers (numbers with decimal points) using integers.
 It is particularly useful in environments where floating-point arithmetic is either too slow or unavailable, such as in embedded systems, digital signal processing, and certain types of financial calculations.
 Fixed-point numbers are often used to represent currency values, percentages, and other quantities that require precise decimal precision.